 During a one-year Hematopathology Fellowship, or in the first year of a two-year Hematopathology Fellowship, you concentrate on diagnostic hematopathology.
-The schedule includes four-month rotations on the bone marrow service and the lymph node service.
-You learn the clinical, morphologic, phenotypic, genetic and molecular genetic aspects of hematolymphoid disorders.
+The schedule is designed to promote the development of a strong foundation and cultivate skills in the recognition and diagnosis of hematolymphoid disorders.

 - Automated hematology